 Instead, after reaching the designated KTM station, you will have to make use of another mode of transportation to go to the airport.

-Connect to Transportation Hub
+Connect to Transportation Hub in Kuala Lumpur

 You can use the KTM Komuter to go the Transportation Hub in the Kuala Lumpur city area.

-Transfer between KTM lines
+Transfer between KTM Komuter Lines

 Connect to LRT rail network